Robert T. Schofield

 - Representation of municipalities on a full range of labor and employment matters.

-- Representation of school districts on all manner of school and employment law matters and in tax certiorari litigation.
+- Representation of employers on all manner of employment law and disciplinary matters.

 - Representation of public libraries and library systems in full range of legal issues, including funding litigation, construction projects, employment matters, governance issues, and creation of new library districts.